NGewirtz/Cheers/README.md

 }
 ```

 Wishlist - Again taking advantage of the modularity of React components, I was able to transform the main sidebar into a custom wish list for each individual user.
-By using RoR to model the association of each wish list beer ID to the user, I as able to render appropriate buttons to add and remove beers from the wishlist throughout the app.
+By using RoR to model the association of each wish list beer ID to the user, I as able to render appropriate buttons to add and remove beers from the wish list throughout the app.
 I then presented the entire wish list by reassigning the already built main sidebar to a new container, allowing the entire wish list to be displayed, already styled, in each user's profile.

 ##### Sample Profile
 ![profile](http://s3-us-east-2.amazonaws.com/cheers-the-app/users/images/000/000/092/original/profile.png?1509639194)